Operational criterion for controlled dense coding with non-trivial tripartite entangled states: Entanglement of the class of partially entangled states

 The partially entangled states of equations (\ref{xi1a}), (\ref{xi1b}) and (\ref{xi1c}) are associated with different choices of the Pauli spin operators $\sigma_{xc}$, $\sigma_{yc}$ and $\sigma_{zc}$ respectively in equation (\ref{xi1}).
 The genuine tripartite entanglement or 3-tangle (\ref{tangle}) for each of these partially entangled states is found to be $\sin^{2}(2\epsilon)$.
-The states (\ref{xi2}), (\ref{xi3}) and (\ref{xi4}) can also be shown to be useful in CDC and having 3-tangle of the same form.
+The states (\ref{xi2}), (\ref{xi3}) and (\ref{xi4}) can also be shown to be useful in CDC and having 3-tangle of the same form as that of state (\ref{xi1}).